inkVerb/VIP/501-shell/Lesson-08.md

 ```
 sudo cp core/08-edit1.php web/edit.php && \
 sudo cp core/08-in.loginhead.php web/in.login_head.php && \
-sudo cp core/08-in.logincheck1.php web/in.login_check.php && \
+sudo cp core/08-in.logincheck1.php web/in.logincheck.php && \
 sudo chown -R www-data:www-data /var/www/html && \
-atom core/08-in.loginhead.php core/08-in.logincheck1.php core/08-edit1.php && \
+atom core/08-edit1.php core/08-in.loginhead.php core/08-in.logincheck1.php && \
 ls web
 ```

 *Note:*

-- *in.login_check.php simply checks for a SESSION or COOKIE login:*
+- *in.logincheck.php simply checks for a SESSION or COOKIE login:*
   - *Redirect to webapp.php if no login*
   - *Message and admin links if logged in*
   - *Note we used the `$head_title` variable for the browser `<title>`*